ocelot-cloud/wildcert/README.md

 ### License

-This project is licensed under the 0BSD Open Source License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the 0BSD Open Source License - see the [LICENSE](LICENSE) file for details.